Skip to content

 variable description

-version returns the current version of the widget (eg. 1.0.3)
+app_version returns the current version of the widget (eg. 1.0.3)

 scope name if a variable name matches the name of one of the graph’s scopes, it will render a formatted number representing the total count of that scope